-Upload the document to be signed to Session Data Storage (SDS)
+# Upload the document to Signicat's standalone Session Data Storage (SDS)

 An alternative is to send the document to be signed along with the signing request, but SDS is both more efficient and can handle larger documents.

-- the task to have document-action of type “Sign” that is set to be saved after signing
+- The task should have document-action of type "Sign" that is set to be saved after signing

 - notification to "Dear John, Please sign this loan contract.
 Best regards Jane" (optional)